EndpointProviders 1.2.4

 }

 Now, let's add the EndpointProvider that will contain the endpoints to be added to the web app.
-Note that we add the constructor that accepts a IServiceProvider argument.
-Via the passed provider we inject the repository, which can now be used by any handler (ok, we have only one in this case).
+Note that we include a constructor that accepts an IServiceProvider argument.
+Through the passed provider, we inject the repository, which can now be used by any handler (in this case, we have only one).

 using EndpointProviders;